josephsenior/Grinta-Agent/docs/blog/01-codeact-architecture.md

 Most AI coding tools are just fancy autocomplete.
 We built something different: an autonomous agent that can read, edit, test, and debug code like a senior developer.

-This post explains how we architected CodeAct, OpenHands' flagship coding agent.
+This post explains how we architected CodeAct, Forge' flagship coding agent.

 ## The Problem with Current AI Coding Tools